snowddd/Ngx-logger-API/README.md

-practice to use node.js and angular to save log (use ngx-logger)
+#practice to use node.js and angular to save log (use ngx-logger)

-1. npm i ngx-logger (need know your ngx-logger patch Configuration Angular patch)
+##1. npm i ngx-logger (need know your ngx-logger patch Configuration Angular patch)

-2. app.component.ts
+##2. app.component.ts

 import {NGXLogger} from 'ngx-logger';
 constructor(private logger: NGXLogger);